 In Europe, the U.S. and selected major markets, we are also prosecuting patent applications related to novel methods of producing AV-101.
-Both the USPTO and Chinese patent office, have granted patents regarding our manufacturing process for AV-101.
+At the USPTO and Chinese patent office, we recently received a Notice of Allowance for these manufacturing patent applications.
 The EPO has not yet allowed the counterpart application filed in Europe.
 However, just as our application at the USPTO was sufficient to obtain an allowed patent in the U.S., we believe our counterpart patent application at the EPO ultimately will be granted.

-As noted elsewhere in this prospectus, we are currently involved with the NIMH AV-101 MDD Phase 2 Monotherapy Study being conducted by the NIMH.
+As noted elsewhere in this propsectus, we are currently involved with the NIMH AV-101 MDD Phase 2 Monotherapy Study being conducted by the NIMH.
 As part of our analysis of the study results, we will be evaluating the possibility of seeking additional patent protection in Europe, the U.S. and selected major markets based on the clinical data and on clinical observations.